Sports Stadium

 Sports Stadium was a long-running Irish television sport programme produced by Raidió Teilifís Éireann (RTÉ).
 Broadcast between 1973 and 1997, it was the broadcaster's flagship sports programme and one of its longest-running programmes.
-It ran in a variety of slots, but in its final years aired on RTÉ Two on Saturdays from 1-6pm.
+It ran in a variety of slots, but in its final years aired on Network Two on Saturdays from 13:00-18:00.

 Its first presenter was Brendan O'Reilly, who stayed with the programme into the 1990s.
-Other presenters during its run included Liam Nolan, Fred Cogley, Michael Lyster, George Hamilton, Noel Reid Peter Collins and Tracy Piggott, who went on to front Sports Stadiums short-lived successor Saturday Sports Live.
+Other presenters during its run included Liam Nolan, Fred Cogley, Michael Lyster, George Hamilton, Noel Reid, Peter Collins and Tracy Piggott, who went on to front Sports Stadiums short-lived successor Saturday Sports Live.

 The format of the show was very similar to the BBC's Grandstand or ITV's World of Sport – Grandstand's racing coverage was often simulcast by Sports Stadium, presented by Noel Reid before Piggott's arrival in 1994.
 The earlier part of each show would feature a mixture of racing and recorded highlights of other sports.
-The centrepiece of the afternoon for many years was a live 3pm Football League Division One game, which would be followed by the classified football results read by Brendan Delany, who worked on the show throughout its entire run.
+The centrepiece of the afternoon for many years was a live 3pm English First Division game, which would be followed by the classified football results read by Brendan Delany, who worked on the show throughout its entire run.

-Live cross-channel soccer was featured for a short time during the mid-1970s, but returned between 1985 and 1992.
-Following the creation of the Premier League in 1992, tape-delayed coverage of full matches continued for a further three years.
-The latter three years under a delayed-coverage agreement with the new FA Premier League.
-The FA Cup was also featured annually on RTE until 1998, when live rights to the final were picked up by Sky Sports.
+Live cross-channel soccer was featured for a short time during the mid-1970s but returned between 1985 and 1992.
+Following the creation of the Premier League in 1992, tape-delayed coverage of full matches continued for a further three years following a delayed-coverage agreement with the new Premier League.
+The FA Cup was also featured annually on RTÉ until 1998, when live rights to the final were secured by Sky Sports.